Defined as the lack of any pubertal signs by the age of 13 years in girls and 14 years in boys. More common in boys.

 Puberty is an interval characterised by the acquisition of the secondary sexual characteristics, accelerated linear growth, increase in the secretion of sex hormones, maturation of gonads (testes in boys; ovaries in girls), and the potential for reproduction.
 It is typically complete within 2 to 5 years.
 Delayed puberty is defined as the lack of any pubertal signs by the age of 13 years in girls and 14 years in boys.

-AM is an author of several articles cited in this monograph.
+AM is an author of several articles cited in this topic.

 Professor of Paediatric Endocrinology